bitnami-labs/sealed-secrets/README.md

 To capture this distinction, the `SealedSecret` object has a `template` section which encodes all the fields you want the controller to put in the unsealed `Secret`.

-This includes metadata such as labels or annotations, but also things like the `type` of the secret.
+This includes metadata such as labels or annotations, but also things like `type` and `immutable` fields of the secret.

 ```yaml
 apiVersion: bitnami.com/v1alpha1